 • Withdraw from social life;

-• Become overly defensive or, on the contrary, compliant;
+• Become overly defensive or, conversely, compliant;

-• Display destructive, self-destructive, anti-social, or suicidal behaviors.
+• Display destructive, self-destructive, antisocial, or suicidal behaviors.

 What Are the Main Signs of Emotional Abuse in Relationships Between Adults?